Why the World Fears the Cross

 The world prefers strength that dominates, success that impresses, and freedom without limits.
 The Cross contradicts all three.
 The Cross announces that the deepest power is self-gift, that the truest success is fidelity, and that the highest freedom is obedience to love.

 Many people respond by avoiding the Cross.
-Not necessarily by rejecting Christianity outright, but by reshaping it into something manageable: a faith without sacrifice, a Gospel without repentance, a spirituality without obedience.
+They don’t necessarily by rejecting Christianity outright, but by reshaping it into something manageable: a faith without sacrifice, a Gospel without repentance, a spirituality without obedience.

 But Christ does not offer a Cross-less discipleship.